arciisine/vscode-chronicler/README.md

 * `chronicler.ffmpeg-binary` - (optional) This is the path to the FFMpeg binary, this will be used to convert the recordings into animated .gif files, if specified
 * `chronicler.dest-folder` - This is the output folder for all recordings, defaults to `$HOME/Recordings`
 * `chronicler.recording-defaults` - These are the default parameters for recording, this supports the following:
-  * `countdown:number?` - The number of seconds to wait before recordings starts, defaults to `5`.
+  * `countdown? :number` - The number of seconds to wait before recordings starts, defaults to `5`.
-  * `duration?: number` - How long to record for, defaults to `0` which is indefinite
+  * `duration? :number` - How long to record for, defaults to `0` which is indefinite
-  * `animatedGif?: boolean` - Flag to determine if we should produce animated GIFs or not.
+  * `animatedGif? :boolean` - Flag to determine if we should produce animated GIFs or not.
-  * `gifScale?: number` - What ratio each dimension of the GIF should be scaled by, defaults to `1`.
+  * `gifScale? :number` - What ratio each dimension of the GIF should be scaled by, defaults to `1`.
   * `fps: number` - Number of frames per second, defaults to `12`
-  * `flags?: object` - Configuration flags to pass to the FFmpeg process
+  * `flags? :object` - Configuration flags to pass to the FFmpeg process
+    * `pix_fmt ?:string` - The format flag to pass to ffmpeg, defaults to `yuvj444p`.
+Set to `yuv420p` if you want to support QuickTime on osx.
+    * `c:v ?:string` - The video codec to use for encoding, defaults to `libx264`
+    * `preset ?:string` - The ffmpeg recording preset, defaults to `ultrafast`
 * `chronicler.auto-record-live-share` - Determines the state for auto recording live share sessions, defaults to `false`.
 * `chronicler.debug` - Run the plugin in debug mode, provides more information when running FFmpeg